-Consultants and other organisations (for example, Local Government Authorities wishing to make competitive offers for engineering projects) which meet the mandatory requirements are eligible to apply for pregualification.
+Consultants and other organisations (for example, Local Government Authorities wishing to make competitive offers for engineering projects) which meet the mandatory requirements are eligible to apply for prequalification.
+Proving their capabilities to the applied categories and levels with sufficient information for the assessments are entirely a responsibility of the applicants.